Luos-io/Documentation/src/pages/low/modules/create-modules.md

  **default alias** is the alias by default for your new module. e.g. `MyModule02`.
 This alias is the one your module will take if no other alias is set by the user of your functionality hosted in your module.
 Aliases have a maximum size of 16 characters.

+**firm_revision** is the version number of the module you are creating and which will be accessible via pyluos.

 Following the [project rules](/pages/low/modules/create-project.html#basic-modules-functions), here is a code example for a button module: